Itsmewho/Practice/README.md

-- Login system with 2fa and email confirmation af register.
+- Login system with 2fa.
+- Email confirmation register with uniek URL's.
+- IP and UA checks.
+- Cookies for "protected routes" HTTPONLY with backend checks for fun.
+Option to set secure=True.

 - Redis caching for cross-ref.

-- Cookies for "protected routes" HTTPONLY with redis crossref for fun.
-Option to set secure=True.
-- IP and UA checks.
+- Input sanitization for code injections ect.
+- Backend sanitzations in case frontend fails.

+- Toast msg for user info.

-- PostgreSQL for user DB
+- PostgreSQL for user DB.
 - SMTP for emails.